-The proposed standards eliminate the square footage cap, and require the structure be subordinate and smaller than the principal.
-The 6,000 square foot lot minimum is also removed.
-The proposed changes align side and rear setbacks with the state law, as well as the design standards.
+The proposed code update eliminates the square footage cap, and requires the structure be subordinate and smaller than the principal.
+The 6,000 square-foot lot minimum is also removed.
+Additionally, the proposed changes align side and rear setbacks and design standards with the State law.